The Wayfarer’s Repose

 —————————————————————————————-

-Poja Beckett was riding with an elven family.
-They were moving from Sessania to here in Ambrachar, the furthest region of the empire.
+They were moving from Sessainia to here in Ambrachar, the furthest region of the empire.
 Poja had been hired to protect them and carry their luggage.
-There was that father, Ferrer, and the mother, Grafa.
+There was the father, Ferrer, and the mother, Grafa.
 They were formal, almost rigid, and didn’t speak to him except to give him orders.
 Grafa, the wife, was clearly in charge.
 She would confer with her husband, but it was always her that spoke.

 Telesa was aloof and sour.
 She was pale skinned for an elf, lighter brown skin instead of the rich earthen color of her other family members.
 She wore jewels and make-up, but her cosmetics were blacks and purples and were very overdone.
+It was clear that her mother disapproved of they way she dresses herself.
+Grafa made comments under her breath the whole ride, but Telesa only seem to be happier and more content the more it annoyed her mother.

 Poja had no patience for any of them.
 Even though he humored Loreena.
 They were elves from Sessania.
 There was no forgiveness for what they had done.
-Sure, it might not have been these elves, but they had clearly benefitted.
+Sure, it might not have been these elves, but they had clearly benefited from Sessainian conquests.
 Their nation had conquered many, including Poja’s, to forge the empire.
 The Sessanid Empire.
 Ambrachar had been the last hold out.
 The original inhabitants, satyrs and pucks, had welcomed refugees for centuries.
 The refugees, like Poja’s family, had settled in the only city in the region.
 Hemnor.

 Hemnor was old and forgotten when even the satyr arrived.
 It was a strong city, high walls, and refugees from all over called it home.
 Then Sessania came to Ambrachar.
 There wasn’t much resistance.
 Even Hemnor’s walls were not strong enough to keep Sessania out.
 They were rural farmers and defeated refugees against an organized, and vast, empire.
 They accepted their fate, at least on the surface.

-For now, they were stopping.
+The carriage luched to a stop.
 The rain had made for hellish travel along the dirt road.

 “Loreena dear, you’re getting wet!”
 Her mother’s voice protested from inside.

 Poja accepted her kindness and got to his feet with her help.
 He grabbed the remaining luggage.
 Together they headed inside.
 Poja let Loreena go first.
 She had no outdoor attire, though it didn’t seem to bother her.
+It wasn’t helping anyway.
+Poja was cold, wet, and now he was muddy.

 Poja cocked his head.
 He was sure he had heard something out in the forest.
 Calls of some sort.
 Wild animals in distress probably.
+He cocked his ear, but all he heard was the driving rain.

 He dismissed it with a shrug and headed inside.